 It’s safe to say that 50 years has been a long time in the world of computing.
 Gone are the monolithic structures and valve-filled towers that filled entire rooms, replaced by devices with vastly greater capabilities that can fit in the user’s pocket.
 But there’s an enduring appeal to these formerly cutting-edge ‘antiquities’ – a shared nostalgia evidenced by the crowds who are drawn to exhibitions of retro technology.

 And here on the Plymouth campus, in the Portland Square Building, there is just such an exhibition.
-Housed in glass cabinets within the School of Computing, Electronics and Mathematics is the South West Retro Computing Archive, a collection of dozens of items that chart the development of personal computing and gaming technology since the early 1970s.
+Housed in glass cabinets within the School of Engineering, Computing and Mathematics is the South West Retro Computing Archive, a collection of dozens of items that chart the development of personal computing and gaming technology since the early 1970s.

 “It started many years ago when we wanted to do something to give our area within Portland Square more of an identity,” says Head of School, Professor Steve Furnell, who has loaned many of the items from his own extensive collection.
 “We started with a few pieces of old technology, and it became apparent that people were stopping, looking and reminiscing about what we had on show.
 So we began to look at ways to expand, and now we have reached the stage where every available space on our part of the floor is full.”

 The archive – curated in conjunction with the South West Branch of BCS – The Chartered Institute for IT, and also available to view online at www.retro-computing.org – represents a technological journey through time, starting with a now somewhat dated Ladybird tome from 1971 titled How It Works: The Computer.
 It then charts the meteoric rise in popularity of computers over the next four decades, representing innovations created by manufacturers from Amstrad to Apple, Commodore to Dell, Hitachi to IBM, Microsoft to Nintendo, Sega to Sinclair, and more.